Delaware Lemon Law: Your Complete Legal Guide

 What Vehicles Are Covered

 Under 6 Del.
-C. § 5001, Delaware’s lemon law defines the vehicles and consumers that qualify for protection.
-Understanding these definitions is essential before pursuing a claim.
+C. § 5001, Delaware's lemon law defines the vehicles and consumers that qualify for protection.
+The statute uses the term "automobile" rather than "vehicle," and understanding this definition is essential before pursuing a claim.

 Covered Vehicle Types